PHP8's Named arguments

 Do you already asked yourself what is this 6th arguments of a function you wrote 2 months ago?
 I think most of us already did.
 Except if your language has named arguments.

-This post is free for all to read thanks to the investment Mindsers Club members have made in our independent publication.
-If this work is meaningful to you, I invite you to join the club today.
+This post is free for all to read thanks to the investment Mindsers Courses members have made in our independent publication.
+If this work is meaningful to you, I invite you to join our courses today.

 Have you ever wondered what was the use of the sixth argument of a function while reading code you wrote 2 months ago?
 I think it happened to all of us at least once, no matter the language we use.
 Unless this language has named arguments or something similar.